 Hung G. Ta

-Prior to starting the firm, Hung Ta practiced as a litigation attorney for more than eleven years at the law firms of Milbank Tweed Hadley & McCloy LLP and Grant & Eisenhofer P.A.
-Before that, Mr. Ta clerked with the Honorable Justice Mary Gaudron of the High Court of Australia, Australia’s ultimate appellate court.
-Mr. Ta’s practice focuses on helping investors recover losses as a result of misconduct such as: securities fraud and other violations of federal and state securities laws; breach of contract; business torts; and breaches of fiduciary duty by corporate directors and officers and other corporate governance violations.
+Hung G. Ta is the founder and managing director of HGT Law.
+Prior to starting the firm, Mr. Ta practiced as a litigation attorney for more than eleven years at the law firms of Milbank Tweed Hadley & McCloy LLP and Grant & Eisenhofer P.A.
+Before that, Mr. Ta clerked with the Honorable Justice Mary Gaudron of the High Court of Australia.

-Mr. Ta also has wide experience representing shareholders, both institutions and individuals.
-Mr. Ta has brought shareholder class actions involving stock fraud (e.g. In re Shuffle Master, Inc. Securities Litigation and In re American Dental Partners, Inc. Securities Litigation).
-In addition, Mr. Ta has litigated some significant cases alleging breaches of fiduciary duty by corporate directors and officers, such as In re Del Monte Foods Company Shareholder Litigation, in which the Delaware Chancery Court issued a landmark opinion upholding the important need for corporate advisors such as investment banks to avoid and/or disclose conflicts of interest, and reminding boards of directors of their role in overseeing their advisors.
-Mr. Ta has also investigated and brought shareholder derivative actions challenging other important corporate governance issues, such as the approval by company boards of directors of excessive employee compensation, and the failure by boards to adequately disclose executive perquisites.
+In addition, Mr. Ta has litigated significant cases alleging breaches of fiduciary duty by corporate directors and officers, such as In re Del Monte Foods Co.
+Shareholder Litig., in which the Delaware Chancery Court issued a landmark opinion upholding the need for corporate advisors to disclose their conflicts of interest and for boards to oversee their advisors.
+Mr. Ta has brought claims under Delaware law against boards of directors and officers for failure to discharge their duty of oversight (Kocen v.
+Chopra, et al.; Steinberg v.
+Bryant, et al.).
+Mr. Ta has also investigated and brought shareholder derivative actions challenging other significant corporate governance abuses, such as related party transactions between companies and their controlling shareholders/ directors/ officers (Reynolds v.
+Dow Chemical Co.; Burbrink v.
+Campbell, et al.), the award of excessive compensation and the failure by boards to adequately disclose executive perquisites.

-Prior to Fox Horan, Ms. Kim was a litigation associate at Milbank Tweed Hadley & McCloy where she focused on securities fraud matters and other complex commercial litigation cases, including the representation of investment advisers, issuer companies, officers and directors, and an insurance company.
+Prior to Fox Horan & Camerini, Ms. Kim was a litigation associate at Milbank Tweed Hadley & McCloy LLP where she focused on securities fraud matters and other complex commercial litigation cases, including the representation of investment advisers, issuer companies, officers and directors, and an insurance company.

 Ms. Williams began her career as an attorney at Legal Services of New York where she was a Senior Attorney in the Family Law division and handled trials in New York Supreme Court and Family Court.